 Southern Shorts Awards may also serve as a first-entry test for filmmakers who intend to enter their film into multiple festivals.
 Receiving an award from SSA does not guarantee that a another festival will accept your entry, but those films which do not receive any award from us may be less likely to find success in the festival circuit.

 • All films are scored and may receive an award for the film, and/or individual awards for the cast and/or crew.
-Receiving an individual award does NOT mean we will screen your film.
+Receiving an Individual Achievement Award does NOT mean we will screen your film.
 Only the TOP 3 award-winning films of each genre are nominated for the festival and awards competition, so we only screen those films, however we may show other films which have scored 80 or higher at our discretion.

 • Laurels are only awarded to those films which are shown at the festival.